 Traditionally, pharmaceutical companies track product through supply chains through manual or spreadsheet-based methods, while the more digitized aspects of the business tend to be transactional and not conducive to traceability.

-In order to have an effective track and trace capability, a massive amount of data must be handled, the size of which cannot be managed by current systems which are unequipped for the transaction volumes or network interaction required.
+In order to have an effective track and trace capability for preventing counterfeit drugs, a massive amount of data must be handled, the size of which cannot be managed by current systems which are unequipped for the transaction volumes or network interaction required.
 As such, the industry is in need of a system able to not only perform track and trace functions but also handle the requisite data.

 Even under the 2013 Drug Supply Chain Security Act, which requires pharmaceutical companies to affix labels to their products that enable traceability under the supply chain, there are still sizable flaws.
 Companies are responsible for communicating information to trading partners about the history of a drug and its movements to each member of the supply chain.
 However, the records are not centralized and therefore subject to alteration by any entity, none of which can be tracked.